Neurodiversity

 Here are some examples of acceptable pronoun usage:

 Neurodivergent people deserve to be treated respectfully and accurately no matter their identity or background.
-If you’re unsure if something is right, ask yourself first whether what you are about to say or write would offend someone with a neurodivergent identity.
+If you’re unsure if something is right, ask yourself first whether what you are about to say or write would offend someone in the Autistic community and beyond.

-Neurodiversity under torn paper with rainbow colored cogs
+The word "neurodiversity" under torn blue paper with rainbow colored cogs

 Neurodiversity can thrive with the introduction of inclusive language

-Some people believe that person-first language is helpful because it acknowledges the complexity of human experience.
+Some people in the Autistic community believe that person-first language is helpful because it acknowledges the complexity of human experience.
 In addition, many people with disabilities say that person-first language helps reduce stigma and discrimination against those with disabilities.
 However, others disagree.
 They argue that person-first language can reinforce stereotypes and lead to negative attitudes toward people with disabilities.

-For some people, however, they do not feel that their neurodiversity is what identifies them, and they would much rather be a person “with” something.
-It ultimately comes down to the perceptions of yourself and those around you whether a specific condition is to be embraced, or is seen as a disadvantage.
+For many Autistic people, however, they do not feel that neurodiversity is what identifies them, and they would much rather be a person “with” something.
+Preferred terms ultimately come down to the perceptions of yourself and those around you whether a specific condition is to be embraced, or is seen as a disadvantage.

-Lady putting her hands up in university classroom
+Lady with glasses putting her hands up in university classroom

-Identity-first language is preferred amongst the majority of neurodivergent individuals
+Identity-first language is a personal preference amongst the majority of neurodivergent individuals

 What is Ableist Language?